TristanAgaesse/python-test-data-engineer/README.md

 # python-test-data-engineer

-This is a technical test for a data engineering manager position.
+This is a technical demonstration of a data pipeline using DBT and Postgres.

 ## Architecture of the solution